-In future, medium baseline (~ 50 km) reactor neutrino oscillation experiments with neutrino target mass of ~ 20 kton and with a very good energy resolution of $3\%/\sqrt{E{\nu}(\text{MeV})}$, not reached in any previous experiment with liquid scintillator, are aiming, in particular, to determine the type of spectrum the neutrino masses obey, i.e., the neutrino mass ordering (see Section 14.2).
+In future, medium baseline (~ 50 km) reactor neutrino oscillation experiments with neutrino target mass of ~ 20 kton and with a very good energy resolution of $3\%/\sqrt{E{\nu}(\text{MeV})}$ , not reached in any previous experiment with liquid scintillator, are aiming, in particular, to determine the type of spectrum the neutrino masses obey, i.e., the neutrino mass ordering (see Section 14.2).
+The relevant $\bar{\nu}e$ survival probability is given in Eq.
+(14.47).
 These experiments have additional rich physics program.
-The Jiangmen Underground Neutrino Observatory (JUNO) [232] at Kaiping, Jiangmen in Southern China will be located at 53 km from both of the planned Yangjiang and Taishan nuclear power plants.
+The Jiangmen Underground Neutrino Observatory (JUNO) [269] at Kaiping, Jiangmen in Southern China will be located at 53 km from both of the planned Yangjiang and Taishan nuclear power plants.
 The neutrino target of this experiment will be 20 kton liquid scintillator.
 JUNO is a funded project, and its construction started in January, 2015.
-A similar experiment, RENO50 [127], is also proposed in Korea.